Writing a great essay is one of the most challenging, but also most rewarding things you can do.

 Next, it’s best to read the essay out loud once you finish the first draft.
 If you’re in a classroom, you can read it to yourself silently.

 This will help you to catch most of the syntax errors.
-Remember that your essay should read lightly, smoothly, like a summer breeze.
+Remember that a great essay should read lightly, smoothly, like a summer breeze.
 Avoid any bumps in the road by ensuring that your sentences and paragraphs are well connected to each other.

 5. Polish the rough edges and finish the job